jlamsens/opensysadmins/docs/howtos/access-cisco-device-rommon/index.md

 ### Break sequence

 === "Step1"
-    Power cycle the router or "reload" from within a running IOS.
+    To my knowledge, there is no break sequence mechanism on a Cisco 1941 router like there is on a Cisco 2960 switch.
+There is no such thing as "boot enable-break" to en/disable the break sequence behavior.
+Just poower cycle the router or "reload" from within a running IOS.

     ``` title='' hl_lines="0"
     Router#reload